OkieOth/easyamqp/README.md

 # Project content
 * easyamqp - library crate
-* examples/easyrun - example binary that plays with the lib - no read use currently
+* examples/easyps - example binary that plays with the lib - used to publish and subscribe

+# easyamqp

-# Usage
+## Usage

 ```bash
 # start the dev env